0ingchun/openTENS/README.md

 ##  Safety Notice
 Please read the [Safety Disclaimer](SAFETY_NOTICE.md) carefully before assembling or using any openTENS hardware.

-##  Who Is Developing openTENS?

-**openTENS** is initiated by:

-- **Yibo Liu** & **Xiaoming Teng**, School of Advanced Technology, Xi’an Jiaotong-Liverpool University (XJTLU)
-  Supervised by **Prof. Martijn ten Bhömer**

-The project is inspired by our previous research on
-*“H-Bridge Bipolar Stimulation System with Real-Time GSR Feedback.”*
-We aim to transform our academic work into an open platform that enables more people to explore EMS technology safely and creatively.

----

 ##  SDK and Library Documentation